Respiratory Acidosis Medication

 Tiotropium (Spiriva)

-Tiotropium is a quaternary ammonium compound that elicits anticholinergic/antimuscarinic effects with inhibitory effects on M3 receptors on airway smooth muscles, leading to bronchodilation.
-This agent is available in capsule form containing a dry powder for oral inhalation via the HandiHaler inhalation device.
+Tiotropium is a quaternary ammonium compound that elicits anticholinergic and antimuscarinic effects with inhibitory effects on M3 receptors on airway smooth muscles, leading to bronchodilation.
+This agent is available in a capsule form that contains a dry powder for oral inhalation via the HandiHaler inhalation device.
 Tiotropium helps patients by dilating narrowed airways and keeping them open for 24 hours.
-It is dosed once daily.
+It is given once daily.

 Xanthine Derivatives